ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 To implement this load balancing mechanism, the QoS controller depends on the extensible match support introduced in OpenFlow 1.2.
 Prior versions of the OpenFlow specification used a static fixed length structure to specify matches, which prevents flexible expression of matches and prevents the inclusion of new match fields.
-The extensible match support allows the switch to match ARP request messages looking for the server IP address and redirect them to the controller, which will create the ARP reply message and send it back to the network.
+The extensible match support allows the switch to match ARP request messages looking for the server IP address and redirect them to the controller, which creates the ARP reply message and send it back to the network.
 The set-field action is used by the border switch to rewrite packet headers, replacing source/destinations IP addresses for packets leaving/entering the server farm.